cs-ed/edtech-plan-msrobertsGHS/README.md

 This course will meet the “g” of the A-G requirement.

-Prerequisite:  Junior/Senior standing and a grade of “C” or better in Integrated II
+Prerequisite:  grade 10-12 and a grade of “C” or better in Integrated I

 ### Situation